77th Brigade (United Kingdom)

+The original 77th Brigade was formed in 1914 as part of 'Kitchener's Army'.
+Consisting of Scottish infantry battalions it served with 26th Division on the Salonika Front during World War I. It took part in the disastrous Second Battle of Doiran in 1917, and the equally costly Third Battle of Doiran near the end of the war.
+It took part in the postwar occupation of Bulgaria before it was disbanded in 1919.

-The brigade was named the 77th in tribute to the 77th Indian Infantry Brigade, which was part of the Chindits, an Indian Army guerilla warfare force led by Orde Wingate who used unorthodox tactics against the Japanese in Burma in World War II.
-The formation badge of the revived 77th shows a mythical Burmese creature known as a Chinthe in reference to the Chindits.
+The present-day brigade was named the 77th in tribute to the 77th Indian Infantry Brigade, which was part of the Chindits, an Indian Army guerilla warfare force led by Orde Wingate who used unorthodox tactics against the Japanese in Burma in World War II.
+The formation badge of the revived 77th shows a stylized lion known as a Chinthe in reference to the Chindits.

-History

-The first 77th Brigade was raised as part of the new army also known as Kitchener's Army and assigned to the 26th Division and served on the Western Front and the Macedonian Front during the First World War.
-Some of the past units include: